xaro/SendToPasteBin/README.md

 }
 ```

-To get the dev_key, go to https://pastebin.com/api .
+To get the dev_key, go to: https://pastebin.com/api

-To generate the user_key, go to https://pastebin.com/api/api_user_key.html and fill you dev_key and account info.
+To generate the user_key, go to: https://pastebin.com/api/api_user_key.html and fill in your dev_key and account info.

 ## Installation